Ch. 1: What is a Resume?

 There are several elements that are often overlooked by job-seekers when drafting a resume.
 Follow along as we cover those topics, as well as essential resume tips that will help you learn to strategically formulate a winning resume — and a winning edge on the competition.

 What is a Resume?

-A resumé is a brief, skimmable document — usually saved in .doc or .pdf formats — that summarizes and communicates your employment history, education, relevant skills, experiences and qualifications to a party or individual looking to fill a position.
-It's recommended that a resumé be one page long, but they can be two to three pages, when warranted.
-However, it's advisable not to go over one page, unless absolutely necessary.
+A resume is a brief, skimmable document — usually saved in .doc or .pdf formats — that summarizes and communicates your employment history, education, relevant skills, experiences and qualifications to a party or individual looking to fill a position.
+It's recommended that a resume be one page long, but they can be two to three pages, when warranted.
+If you have additional experience to share that could be useful to the potential employer, then it is recommended that you include the extra content.
+However, it is advisable not to go over one page, unless absolutely necessary.

 What is the Purpose of a Resume?